Advanced Vibration Control - CAT IV

 Basic Rotor Dynamics

 Basic Rotor Dynamics Concepts, single & multiple degree-of-freedom models, modal mass, mode shapes, limitations of different modeling techniques, support & rotor stiffness asymmetry, flexible impellers, gyroscopic effects, centrifugal stress stiffening, Lomakin effect in pump rotors, tuning techniques for rotors.
+Vibration control techniques to reduce vibration of rotors.

 Certification Exams are offered: